KnowledgeCaptureAndDiscovery/DISK-legacy/README.md

 The tool loads configuration in following order

-1. From .labkeycredentials.txt file in the user's home directory
+1. From .labkey-config.txt file in the user's home directory
-2. .labkeycredentials.txt file in current directory.
+2. .labkey-config.txt file in current directory.
 3. File passed as through the command line's --config option.
 4. Command line arguments for each option.